dsamard/git-task/README.md

 # Wait, another todo manager?

 Well, not exactly.
 I like to plan next steps.
-For me it's quite common to **plan next commits** (using [imperative mood](https://chris.beams.io/posts/git-commit/#imperative)).
+For me it's quite common to **plan next commits**.

 This tool allows me to plan my next commits, and later use them as my actual [commit subjects](https://chris.beams.io/posts/git-commit/#imperative).

 During commit `git-task` will prepare commit message.
-All that needs to be done is uncommenting the line with commit which I wanted to create.
+All that needs to be done is uncommenting the line with commit which I want to create.
 After that task will be marked as finished.

 [![asciicast](https://asciinema.org/a/130907.png)](https://asciinema.org/a/130907)